How To Easily Attach Crampons To Hiking Boots

 Can You Put Crampons on Sneakers?

 No, crampons are designed to be used with most boots and are not compatible with sneakers.
+Nor any other flexible footwear.

-It depends on the specifications of both the crampons and the boots.
+No, it depends on the specifications of both the crampons and the boots.
 You should always check compatibility before purchasing or using crampons.

 How Do I Know if My Boots Are Crampons Compatible?